gitlabhq/gitlabhq/doc/development/ee_features.md

 - **Submit a MR to the `www-gitlab-com` project.**: Add the new feature to the [EE features list][ee-features-list].

+## Act as CE when unlicensed

+Since the implementation of [GitLab CE features to work with unlicensed EE instance](ee-as-ce) GitLab Enterprise Edition should work like GitLab Community Edition when no license is active.
+This means the code should work like it does in CE when `License.feature_available?(:some_feature)` returns false.

+This means, if possible, CE specs should remain untouched and extra specs should be added for EE, stubbing the licensed feature using the spec helper `stub_licensed_features` in `EE::LicenseHelpers`.

 ## Separation of EE code

 Merging changes from GitLab CE to EE can result in numerous conflicts.
 To reduce conflicts, EE code should be separated in to the `EE` module as much as possible.

-### Code in `app/`
+### Adding EE-only files

-Place EE-specific controllers, finders, helpers, mailers, models, policies, serializers/entities, services, validators and workers in the top-level `EE` module namespace, and in the `ee/` specific sub-directory:
+Place EE-only controllers, finders, helpers, mailers, models, policies, serializers/entities, services, validators and workers in the top-level `EE` module namespace, and in the `ee/` specific sub-directory: